mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

 You'll need to:

 - Create a database user for Mathesar to use.
 - Create a PostgreSQL database for Mathesar's internal usage owned by that database user, [see PostgreSQL docs for more information](https://www.postgresql.org/docs/13/ddl-priv.html)
+- (OR) Make the user a `SUPERUSER`, [see PostgreSQL docs for more information](https://www.postgresql.org/docs/13/sql-createrole.html) which will give the user access to all the databases
 - Ensure that this database can accept network connections from the machine you're installing Mathesar on.
 - Have the following information for this database handy before installation:
     - Database hostname